yadomkar/CS255/Homework1/solution.md

 Input: array a[] = {G, F, R, R, C}
 Output: Mode = R, Median = G
 ```
----

 ### Assumption
 Latin characters refer to ASCII characters and exclude UTF-8 special characters.

 ### Approach
 The solution employs a frequency array of size 52, representing uppercase and lowercase characters.
-It calculates the median and mode through this array in constant time and space.
+The frequency array is used to compute the median and mode in constant time and space.

 ### Code
 <details>